dollykp/TP2_synthese_MOREL_PAO/README.md

 A RRQ packet is as followed :
 ![image](img/structureRRQ.jpg)
 We have 0 | 1 | z | e | r | o | s | 2 | 5 | 6 | 0 | o | c | t | e | t | 0
 if we are dealing with the "zeros256" file for example.
+The opcode is 0x1 because it is associated to a read request.

 In Wireshark, in the lo (Loopback) interface, we put the following filter :
 "udp && ip.dist==127.0.0.1 && udp.port == 1069"